Fizz14/Carbon/README.md

 carbon-boids was the third fork I made to my project.
 It is used to demonstrate emergent behavior by simulation little bird-like creatures who flock and break apart while flying on the screen.

-To build, you must resolve linker errors with SDL2.
+To build, you must correctly link SDL2.